amitu/amitu.github.com/_posts/2012-12-15-guns-vs-mobs.md

 get me killed with impunity, even if they have nothing.
 They can kill me for 10 bucks if they decide to.

 Giving a gun to all 4 of them and me changes everything.
-It does nothing to much to mobs ability to kill me, but now it empowers me to kill the mob too.
+It does nothing to to mobs ability to kill me, but it empowers me to kill the mob too.
 It lets me stand up.
+It makes mob fear me even if I am one.

 Very recently a mob decided to take [bombay hostage](http://en.wikipedia.org/wiki/Bal_Thackeray#Death).
 For three days handful of bikers with flags went around the city of 20 million people, closing all the shops down.
-No citizen dare step out, because 4 guys will come and beat him up.
+No citizen dared to step out, because 4 guys will come and beat him up.
 The citizens of this city stayed home.
 They surrendered to the mob.
+Mob knew they had no guns, they are helpless.

-If we had guns, the bikers would have required to travel with guns.
-And if bikers travelled with guns, police would have not allowed them to roam freely.
+If even few had guns, the bikers would have required to travel with guns.
+And if bikers travelled with guns, police would not have allowed them to roam freely.
 Police allowed bikers to roam freely because they were unarmed, "peaceful", "harmless".

-If we had guns, police would be facing lot more brutal crime.
+If we had guns, police would be dealing with lot more brutal crime.

 Mumbai police took 45 minutes to come out of the police station at Regal theatre when those gunmen were roaming on our streets.